Skip to Main Content

 Key takeaways

-• Student loan refinancing can provide a lower interest rate or extend your repayment timeline.
+• It can provide a lower interest rate, extend your repayment timeline or make your monthly payment more affordable.

-• Refinancing is only available through private lenders.
+• Refinancing is only available through private lenders, and you lose key benefits when you refinance federal student loans.

-Student loan refinancing is when you apply for a new loan to pay off your current student loans, usually to lower your interest rate or extend your payoff timeline.
-Refinancing student loans can be a daunting task, but it can also offer significant benefits for borrowers.
-With the potential to lower interest rates and save money in the long run, refinancing can be an attractive option for many student loan borrowers.
+Student loan refinancing is when you apply for a new loan to pay off your current student loans.
+Refinancing student loans can be daunting, but it can also offer significant benefits for borrowers.
+With the potential to lower interest rates and save money in the long run, refinancing can be an attractive option.

 Understanding how refinancing student loans works is important before you decide to make such a significant financial decision.
 If you decide to refinance your student loans, you’ll need to choose which loans you want to refinance.